Versatile Neural Processes for Learning Implicit Neural Representations: Experiments

 Implicit neural representations excel at representing 3D signals.
 However, since 3D signals are usually much more complex, most previous works \citep{mildenhall2020nerf,martin2021nerf} require expensive optimization to fit the neural networks to represent the scenes.
 We focus on the task of view synthesis in this section to evaluate our proposed VNP.

 \textbf{Settings.} We follow the spirits of NeRF \citep{mildenhall2020nerf} that fits a network to map the world coordinate into the corresponding RGB values and volume density.
-We use bottleneck encoder (tokenization from the image patches) to calculate the adaptive input of the MLPs, queried by target world coordinate.
+We use bottleneck encoder (tokenization from the image patches) to calculate the adaptive input of the MLPs, queried by target world coordinates.
 Then the hierarchically learned global latent variable will modulate the parameters of MLPs to predict the RGB values and volume density.
 Note that there is an extra volume rendering process inside each decoding block before the pooling module, because it requires transferring the world coordinate to the image coordinate to compute the latent distribution of $\mathbf{z}_k$.
-We conduct experiments on ShapeNet \citep{chang2015shapenet} objects, including three sub-dataset: cars, lamps, and chairs.
+We conduct experiments on ShapeNet \citep{chang2015shapenet} objects, including three sub-datasets: cars, lamps, and chairs.
 More details on the network structures and hyper parameters can be found in Appendix B.

-\textbf{Comparisons.} Our VNP model can generate probabilistic implicit neural representations for previous unseen scene in a single forward pass.
+\textbf{Comparisons.} Our VNP model can generate the implicit neural representations \wrt the previously unseen scene in a single forward pass.
 In this 3D task, one prior work NeRF-VAE \citep{kosiorek2021nerf} can also \textit{generate} the scene from the randomly sampled latent variable.
 We make quantitative and qualitative comparisons with NeRF-VAE.
-In addition, we compare with another two works, including \citep{chen2021learning} and \citep{chen2022transformers} that learn implicit neural representations for previous unseen scene using a few steps, although they are not in the family of probabilistic models and thus cannot model distributions of function from priors.
-As shown in Table \ref{table3} \footnote{Updated to align with the checkpoints on \url{https://github.com/ZongyuGuo/Versatile-NP}}, our method achieves the best performance in terms of Peak Signal-to-Noise Ratio (PSNR) on Cars and Lamps and comparable performance with Trans-INR \citep{chen2022transformers} on Chairs.
-The qualitative comparisons in Figure \ref{figure8a} show that our method VNP produces much better prediction of the novel view than NeRF-VAE.
-Note that during the optimization, VAE estimates the distribution over the dataset given a sample.
-In contrast, NPs estimate the conditional distribution over the labels of the target points given the set of labeled context points, which is more adaptive to the signal.
+In addition, we compare with \citep{chen2021learning} and \citep{chen2022transformers} which can also learn implicit neural representations of the previously unseen scene, although they are not in the family of probabilistic models and thus cannot model function distributions.
+As shown in Table \ref{table3}, our method achieves the best performance in terms of Peak Signal-to-Noise Ratio (PSNR) on Cars and Lamps, and is comparable with Trans-INR \citep{chen2022transformers} on Chairs.
+The visualizations in Figure \ref{figure8a} show that VNP produces much better novel-view prediction results than NeRF-VAE, which is also a probabilistic generative model.